 - Return plastic bags and tomato cartons if they are clean enough that you wouldn’t mind getting your produce in them.

-- NEW FOR 2017 If you are picking up at our farm, you will enjoy the benefit of selection with our new, market-style pick up.
-Customers will take each of a core group of items set out, and then be invited to make a selection from optional items.
-Items will be on rotation to maximize variety and choice.
-Pick up at both our farm and the Bethlehem drop will have a “Leave an Item, Take an Item” box.
-Customers are welcome to leave an item that they know they won’t use rather than take it home to rot in the far, cold regions of the fridge.
-Conversely, if another customer sees that item and knows that she could definitely use it, she is invited to take it–without being required to leave one of her items.
+- Market Style – Farm Pick Up Only If you are picking up at our farm, you will enjoy the benefit of selection with our market style pick up.
+Members take the allotted amount of each item set out, and items are rotated to maximize variety and choice.
+Pick up at both our farm and the Bethlehem drop have a “Leave an Item, Take an Item” box.
+Members are welcome to leave an item that they know they won’t use rather than take it home to rot in the far, cold regions of the fridge.
+Conversely, if another member sees that item and knows that she could definitely use it, she is invited to take it–without being required to leave one of her items.
 This is not a “Trade” box–it is a box of goodwill/karma.

-- Alternate or Missed Pick-Ups If there is a week you cannot come pick-up your share, please arrange for someone else to pick it up for you during the regular pick-up time.
+- Missed Pick Ups If there is a week you cannot come pick-up your share, please arrange for someone else to pick it up for you during the regular pick-up time.
 You are responsible for explaining the pick-up location and procedures to your substitute.
-If you miss a pick-up, but contact us the same day, we will hold your share in the farm’s walk-in cooler overnight for a scheduled pick-up the next morning between 9am and 12pm.
+If you entirely miss a pick-up, but contact us the same day, we will hold your share in the farm’s walk-in cooler overnight for a scheduled pick-up the next day (preferably morning).

 Washing Our Produce